Correia19/DAD/README.md

 I would like to express my gratitude to Polytechnic University of Leiria (https://www.ipleiria.pt) for providing the opportunity to work on this project and for the guidance and support of my instructors and peers throughout the development process.

-Contributors
+Contributors:
-Gonçalo Correia
+- Gonçalo Correia
-André Costa
+- André Costa
-Miguel Silva
+- Miguel Silva
-Francisco Castro
+- Francisco Castro